kubeedge/website/content/zh/docs/getting-started.md

-+++
+---
+aliases:
+- /docs/started/
-title = "Getting Started with Kubeedge" description = "Quickly get running with your ML Workflow on an existing Kubernetes installation" weight = 25 toc = true bref = "The Kubeedge project is dedicated to making an open platform, which is built upon kubernetes and provides fundamental infrastructure support for network, app. deployment and metadata synchronization between cloud and edge." aliases = ["/docs/started/"]
+bref: The Kubeedge project is dedicated to making an open platform, which is built upon kubernetes and provides fundamental infrastructure support for network, app. deployment and metadata synchronization between cloud and edge.

-+++
+description: Quickly get running with your ML Workflow on an existing Kubernetes installation
+title: Getting Started with Kubeedge
+toc: true
+weight: 25
+---
 ## Who should consider using Kubeedge?

 Based on the current functionality of Kubeedge: